ceph/ceph/doc/cephadm/operations.rst

 before this will work.

-Alternatively, you can manually connect to the host and ensure that services on that host are removed and/or migrated to a host that is managed by *cephadm*.
+Alternatively, you can manually connect to the host and ensure that services on that host are removed or migrated to a host that is managed by *cephadm*.

 You can also disable this warning entirely with::